Disaster Recovery from the Cloud – Is It Wise?

 Trusting Strangers with Confidential Data

 Outsourcing data backup to the cloud helps businesses, especially those with a limited IT department, reduce overhead.
 At the same time, entrusting files to a cloud service provider also increases the amount of risk a business assumes.
-No matter how secure a company promises to be, having data saved on servers that can be accessed through the Internet and/or by administrative employees of a third-party company creates a potential loss of data.
+No matter how secure a company promises to be, having data saved on servers that can be accessed through the Internet and by administrative employees of a third-party company creates a potential loss of data.

 Disaster Recovery and Speed